GLOSSARY OF ACCEPTABLE TERMS

 Acceptable: Deafness/hearing impairment.
 Deafness refers to a person who has a total loss of hearing.
 Hearing impairment refers to a person who has a partial loss of hearing within a range from slight to severe.

 Hard of hearing describes a hearing-impaired person who communicates through speaking and speech-reading, and who usually has listening and hearing abilities adequate for ordinary telephone communication.
 Many hard of hearing individuals use a hearing aid.

 Acceptable: Intellectually disabled.
-In response to "Rosa’s Law", signed into lat October 6, 2010.
+In response to "Rosa’s Law", signed into law October 6, 2010.

 Unacceptable: Mentally Retarded, moron, imbecile, and idiot.
-These are offensive to people who bear the label.
+These are offensive.

 Acceptable: Use a wheelchair or crutches; a wheelchair user; walks with crutches.